The Map in detail

 Visit our gallery to see 12 more popular tourist attractions and famous buildings found on our authentic Map of the center of Vienna.

 Be amazed by the fine hand-drawn details of the architecture and the surrounding environment.
 For your enjoyment, all the pictures are in high definition quality.

 † 11 December 1969

 Ludwig Salomon was a commercial employee until the start of the second world war.
-After he fully recovered from a major war injury, he worked for the German Institution of Cartography.
-He earned his living doing part time jobs as a graphic designer, such as a shoe designer.
-After the great depression in Germany, he was hired as a cartographer at the company Mayr in Stuttgart.
+After he fully recovered from a major war injury he worked for the German Institution of Cartography.
+He earned his living doing part time jobs as a graphic designer.
+After the great depression in Germany he was hired as a cartographer at the company Mayr in Stuttgart.

 Grandson of Ludwig Salomon

 The first time I was involved with the work of my grandfather I drew newly built buildings, which were missing on the outdated plan, like the Marriott hotel, Haashaus and the Hotel Plaza.
 As commissioned by the "Lebisch" agency the updated map was to be presented in advertising glass cases, called "Citylights", placed all over the first district by Gewista.

 At the time my aunt was the official publisher of the plan.
 However, due to my drawing additions I acquired the copyright.
 The idea of further updating the map by adding the new outer ring of Vienna was born at that time.

 It took until 2007 until I finally realized my idea and finished the project.
 Now I am glad to be able to publish this beautiful, up to date map of the city of Vienna!